Keith Emerson: Personal life

-Around Christmas 1969, Emerson married his Danish girlfriend Elinor Lund.
+Around the Christmas of 1969, Emerson married his Danish girlfriend Elinor Lund.
 They had two sons, Aaron and Damon, before they divorced in 1994.
 Emerson said it was his fault, as he had "fallen in love with someone else."
 Emerson then had a long-term relationship with Mari Kawaguchi.

 In April 1975, Emerson's Sussex house burned down and he relocated to London.

 Emerson enjoyed flying as a hobby, and he obtained his pilot's licence in 1972.
-When Emerson moved to Santa Monica, California in the mid-1990s, John Lydon, who had openly and harshly criticised ELP during the 1970s when Lydon was a member of the punk band Sex Pistols, was Emerson's neighbour.
+When Emerson moved to Santa Monica, California in the mid-1990s, John Lydon, who had openly and harshly criticised ELP during the 1970s when Lydon was a member of the punk rock band Sex Pistols, was Emerson's neighbour.
 The two became friends, with Lydon saying in a 2007 interview, "He's a great bloke".
 In 2002, Emerson was in the process of returning to live in England.

 Health issues

 In 1993, Emerson was forced to take a year off from playing after he developed a nerve-related condition affecting his right hand that he likened to "writer's cramp", and that was also reported as a form of arthritis.
-It marked a low period for Emerson who was going through a divorce, dealing with his Sussex home burning down, and having financial difficulties.
+It marked a low period for Emerson, who was going through a divorce and having financial difficulties.
 He turned to alcohol, before a course of psychotherapy led to his move to Santa Monica.
 During his time off, he ran marathons, customised a Harley-Davidson motorcycle, and wrote film scores and his autobiography, Pictures of an Exhibitionist, which opens and closes with an account of his illness and subsequent arm operation.

 In 2002, Emerson had regained the full use of his hands and could play to his usual strength.
 In 2016, he was corresponding with a carpal-tunnel syndrome expert about his struggle with focal dystonia, who said "Musicians can't talk about it because they won't get another gig if word gets out that they're in pain so they keep quiet."

 In September 2010, Emerson underwent immediate surgery after a routine colonoscopy had revealed a "rather dangerous" polyp in his lower colon.